Lijie-and-Yixiong/TO-DO-List-Frontend/README.md

 # TO-DO-List-Frontend
-# Use Nextjs as frontend framework
+# Use NextJS as frontend framework